slatedocs/slate/source/includes/_kuzzleObject.md

 |---------------|---------|----------------------------------------|
 | ``callback`` | function | Optional callback handling the response |

-The logout method will revoke availability of `jwtToken`
+This method empties the `jwtToken` property

 #### Return value